sourcefrog/conserve/doc/unimplemented/encryption.md

 **⚠️ This is not implemented yet and not even necessarily a final design.**

-The approach described below is similar to SIV ("Synthetic IV") mode of deterministic authenticated encryption, adapted to the needs of Conserve for access and reference to blocks by hashes.
+The overall goal of archive encryption is to protect the confidentiality and integrity of the archive from an attacker who can read or change the archive, and who does not have access to the process that makes or restores backups or to the encryption key.

-A general drawback of SIV is that it is not streamable: the entire plaintext must be held in temporary storage to be first hashed and then encrypted.
-However, since all blocks in Conserve are of bounded size and are already held in memory for hashing and compression, this is not a problem.
+The tradeoff of enabling encryption is that the user must safeguard a key.
+If the key is lost the backup cannot be restored; if the key is obtained by an attacker they can read the archive.

 ## Threat model